-I loved the amazing Bohol Bee Farm on the Panglao area of the island.
-You can read all about it here and why I rate it as simply my favourite place in the whole of the Philippines!
+However, I loved the amazing Bohol Bee Farm on the Panglao area of the island.
+You can read all my stay here, and why I rate it as simply my favourite place in the whole of the Philippines!

 Alona Beach is located on the Panglao area of the island.
 Here you’ll find a huge array of lovely beachside hotels to pick from.

 If you’re looking for the best luxury hotel in Panglao, then you definitely need to check into the South Palms Resort.
 In Dumaluan beach, Bohol Beach Club is a lovely hotel, but you can also visit for the day too.